-For more information and instructions on expanding your DRAM or video memory, see Chapter 3, "Installing PCI Expansion Cards and Additional Memory," in Setting Up Your Power Macintosh manual.
+For more information and instructions on expanding your DRAM or video memory, see Chapter 3, "Installing PCI Cards, Memory, and Internal Storage Devices," in the Setting Up Your Power Macintosh manual.

-Video modes
+Video Modes

-The table that follows shows the modes available for monitors that can be connected to the monitor port, along with the number of colors or grays supported with 2 MB of video memory (SGRAM) and with the optional expansion to 6 MB of SGRAM.
+The table that follows shows the modes available for monitors that can be connected to the monitor port, along with the number of colors or grays supported with 2 MB of video memory (SGRAM) and with the optional expansion to 4 MB or 6 MB of SGRAM.
 The table also lists the screen refresh rates in hertz (Hz) and kilohertz (kHz).